Need Answers?

 There is no easy way to fix Australia’s health problems.

-However, two messages that could make a difference are as follows.
+However, three messages that could make a difference are as follows:

-People would be surprised what a difference it would make if they consumed more vegetables + salad + two pieces of fruit per day, avoid fast foods as much as possible; and embarked on a program of regular exercise.
+People would be surprised what a difference it would make if they consumed more vegetables and salad + two pieces of fruit per day; avoided fast foods as much as possible; and embarked on a program of regular exercise.

 If you’re not doing this already, it could be life changing!